bymayanksingh/long-bottom/README.md

 Long bottom ( what are we if not magicians? xD ) log Viewer is a Python script like a well cast Lumos spell, that uses WebSocket and asyncio to provide real-time log viewing in a web browser (mischief managed!).
 It allows clients to connect to a server and request a log file (accio logs !), tail the log file in real-time and provides a heartbeat mechanism (after all this time? always) to keep the connection alive.

+This script is essentially mimicking the behavior of `tail -f` command, which shows the latest & trailing entries of any specified file.

 ## Table of Contents

 - [Long Bottom WebSocket based Log Viewer](#long-bottom-websocket-based-log-viewer)